Mosquito device found at Edinburgh’s Waverley Mall.

-Category: Basic Health and Welfare, Civil Rights and Freedoms, UN Convention Against Torture, Other human rights treaties and mechanisms
+Category: Disability, Basic Health and Welfare, Civil Rights and Freedoms, UN Convention Against Torture (CAT), Other human rights treaties and mechanisms

 The mosquito device has been branded as a ‘successful’ deterrent for anti-social behaviour.
 It is used to deter loitering of young people by emitting sound at high frequency, so it can be heard mostly by younger people.
 Mosquito devices have been overtly condemned by the UN, Council of Europe and the Children’s Commissioner all requesting that they be banned, yet on 30th May 2019 another device has been discovered at Edinburgh’s Waverley Mall.

 Scottish Youth Parliament staff member Jamie Dunlop tweeted about discovering a mosquito device on the Waverley Steps, outside the Edinburgh Waverley Mall, and reported hearing the device whilst inside the Sainsburys.
 Waverley Mall responded via Twitter by saying “Thank you for your feedback.
 The devices were actually installed for the sole purpose of deterring pigeons from our food court as we were receiving a number of complaints regarding their presence.
 We are closely monitoring the situation with regards to the impact of these devices.”